5 New Experiences We Had Developing a Live Video Broadcasting App b.live

 3. Got more practice in socket integration

-We use socket protocol manage all followers’ actions during the broadcasts including:
+We use socket protocol to manage all followers’ actions during the broadcasts including:

 - sending follow/unfollow requests,

-- banning from and allowing users writing text messages,
+- banning from and allowing users to write text messages,

 - rating broadcasts with ‘stars’,